 The first thing you will do is to name your custom report, which is pretty straightforward using the "Title" field.

 Custom Report - Title

 Next up, you have the report tab which allows you to create more than one tabs of data in a single report which allows you to breakdown your Google Analytics report into smaller chunks.
 Once you have decided on the number of tabs to use, you need to select your report type.
 There are three options to pick from, Explorer, Flat and Overlay.
 Explorer reports are similar in layout to the older version of Google Analytics with a trend chart and some data tables.
 On the other hand, "Flat Table" is a basic table report that allows you to analyze two dimensions side-by-side.
 "Map Overlay" can be used for precise location-based data or stats.

 The Metric groups and dimension drill down allows you to select what data you want in your report and how you want this data to be further broken down.
 Google analytics allows a maximum of 25 metrics to be included in a flat table report and the metrics selected here will the appear as data columns on the final custom report.
 The metrics can be anything from visits, average time per visit & bounce rates to something more specific like conversions to goal completions.

-Now that you have your Google Analytics report for your Drupal site, it is time to review your "masterpiece" and start analyzing the data.
+Now that you have your Google Analytics report for your Drupal 8 website, it is time to review your "masterpiece" and start analyzing the data.